 On the consumerism front, I would say that I started to understand more about my own spending psychic.
 When I was young, I used to enjoy spending money in a local bookshop where I felt very happy being able to buy stationery.
 That kind of shape my initial spending habits where I equate short term happiness through buying stuff.
 As I seek independence early in my life to lessen my reliance of getting pocket money from my parents, I started working part time since my secondary school days.
 During then, I could understand the value of saving money but I wasn’t a big advocate of it yet.
 As I shared previously on my life story on The Financial Coconut Podcast where I got into debt due to my business exit in my late 20s, I was being forced to let go of most of my personal stuff like my first car, personal possessions, insurance policies and savings to pay off part of my debt.

 That was the time of my life that I felt that I was at rock bottom with not many possessions left.
 Maybe part of the reason is our strong association towards stuff as we were surrounded by nice things since birth.
 Thus, we got accustomed to being surrounded by lots of things and might feel uncomfortable when we do not have it.
 During then, something weird happened to me when I was in debt and was left with just a bit of money.
 I used it to buy a brand-new mountain bike which represents the adventurous part of my identity which I desperately wish to retain that small part of it even though I’m still in debt.
-On hindsight, that was an interesting phenomenon I observed during then which begets the question of why we do we have such a strong association to things that represents a big part of who we are and our identity.
+On hindsight, that was an interesting phenomenon I observed during then which begets the question of why do we have such a strong association to things that represents a big part of who we are and our identity.

 We are not just associating ourselves to our prized physical items, but we also have a very strong association of our identity towards our job title, career, business and our past achievements etc. So that is why we know of people around us who recently retired but cannot adapt to retirement life as they associate too much of their identity and existence with their past career.
 They are unable to let go of their past identity thus they struggle with it mentally.